JumpPad-Studios/Summative-Game-Connect-Four-ICS3U/Plan.md

 13. ~~Add a replay functionality that asks the user whether or not they want to paly again after having compelted a match~~
 14. Let the users choose which colour they want to have
 15. Let the users enter their names so that the game can refer to them when it's their turn
 16. Fix bug of user entry where a user enters a number then a letter and it is accepted
+17. Let the users choose who starts, if they can't decide, make the program decide with a random number generator
-17. Begin the process of a **computer opponent/AI** (try implementing the *minimax algorithm*)
+18. Begin the process of a **computer opponent/AI** (try implementing the *minimax algorithm*)
    More things to be added as development continues...